-With the appropriate permissions, Brown students are allowed to study and earn credit at other colleges and universities as part of their degree.
-U.S. citizens and permanent residents of the United States may petition the College to study at a four-year college or university in the U.S.; students studying on F-1 visas may petition to study at a four-year institution in their home countries.
+With the appropriate permissions, Brown students are allowed to earn credit at other colleges and universities as part of their degree.
+U.S. citizens and permanent residents of the United States may petition the College to study at a regionally-accredited two- or four-year college or university in the U.S.; students studying on F-1 visas may petition to study at a two- or four-year institution in their home countries.
 Students must obtain pre-approval from both a dean and a faculty member in a relevant department in order to transfer course credit back to Brown.
-Students who wish to transfer a course for concentration requirements must obtain a third permission from their concentration advisor.
+Students who wish to use a non-Brown course to satisfy concentration requirements must obtain a third permission from their concentration advisor.

 To arrange to have credits transferred, students must complete a transfer of credit form and have an official transcript mailed to the Brown Registrar.
 A maximum of 15 course credits may be transferred towards the Brown degree.
 For more information, contact Dean Julie Lee.